wclodius2/hash_function_api/hash_maps.md

 hash functions so that they no longer need to be supplied seeds.
-The module `stdlib_chaining_hash_map` defines a datatype, `chaining_hash_map_type`, implementing a simple separate chaining hash table noted more for its diagnotics than its performance.
-Finally the module, `stdlib_open_hash_map` defines a datatype, `open_hash_map_type`, implementing a simple open addressing hash table noted more for its diagnotics than its performance.
+The module `stdlib_chaining_hash_map` defines a datatype, `chaining_hash_map_type`, implementing a simple separate chaining hash map noted more for its diagnotics than its performance.
+Finally the module, `stdlib_open_hash_map` defines a datatype, `open_hash_map_type`, implementing a simple open addressing hash map noted more for its diagnotics than its performance.

-??
-These tables use linked list  separate chaining and linear open addressing, respectively, to deal with hash index collisions, and are largely defined in the separated submodules, `stdlib_chaining_tables` and `stdlib_open_tables`, respectively.
+These maps use separate chaining with linked lists and linear open addressing, respectively, to deal with hash index collisions, and are largely defined in the separated submodules, `stdlib_chaining_hash_maps` and `stdlib_open_hash_maps`, respectively.
-In `chaining_map_type` the colliding indices are handled by using linked lists with their roots at the hash index.
+In `chaining_hash_map_type` the colliding indices are handled by using linked lists with their roots at the hash index.
-In `open_map_type`, the colliding indices are handled by searching from the initial hash index in increasing steps of one (modulo the hash map size) for an open table bin.
+In `open_hash_map_type`, the colliding indices are handled by searching from the initial hash index in increasing steps of one (modulo the hash map size) for an open map bin.

-The tables share many attributes in common.
-The tables use powers of two for their slot sizes, so that the function, `fibonacci_hash`, can be used to map the hash codes to indices in the table.
+The maps share many attributes in common.
+The maps use powers of two for their slot sizes, so that the function, `fibonacci_hash`, can be used to map the hash codes to indices in the map.
 This is expected to be more efficient than prime number mapping using a modulo operation, and reduces the requirement that the hash function need to do a good job randomizing its lower order bits.
 This requires a good randomizing hash method for good performance.
-Both adjust the table size to reduce collisions, based on the ratio of the number of hash map probes to the number of subroutine calls.
+Both adjust the map size to reduce collisions, based on the ratio of the number of hash map probes to the number of subroutine calls.
-The tables make extensive use of pointers internally, but a private finalization subroutine avoids memory leaks.
+The maps make extensive use of pointers internally, but a private finalization subroutine avoids memory leaks.
-The tables can take two different types of entry keys: rank one integer arrays of kind `int8`, and assumed length default character scalars.
+The maps can take entry keys of type `key_type`.
-The `int8` integer array can also be used for other types of keys by mapping the other types to `int8` integer arrays using the `transfer` function.
-Both tables allow the addition and lookup of entries, and the inclusion of data in addition to the entry key.
+Both maps allow the addition and lookup of entries, and the inclusion of data in addition to the entry key.
-The `chaining_map_type` also allows the selective removal of entries.
+The `chaining_hash_map_type` also allows the selective removal of entries.

 ## The `stdlib_32_bit_key_data_wrapper` module